wp-plugins/sunshine-photo-cart/readme.txt

 == Description ==

+THIS IS A PRE-RELEASE TO CONFIRM PROPER SUBMISSION TO WORDPRESS.ORG REPO - not quite ready to be used yet.

 Sunshine Photo Cart is a complete client gallery and photo cart plugin built specifically for photographers.
 Since it's first release in 2013, Sunshine was a paid plugin - but now it is free!
 This free version is fully functional and has the following features:

 * Cart system for letting users choose photo, select product and add to cart for purchase